-Unlike freshwater pearls, Swarovski crystal pearls are not made in a mollusk.
-They are manmade, considered the highest quality imitation pearl and use a Swarovski crystal at the center.
+Unlike freshwater pearls, European crystal pearls are not made in a mollusk.
+They are manmade, considered the highest quality imitation pearl and use a European crystal at the center.
 Other imitation pearls use a plastic or glass bead for the center.

 After all that is said, which pearls reign supreme?
 It depends on you and what you value!
 There is no right answer.